carlos-molina/helloWorldPowershellModule/README.md

 # II- Two additional and basic examples of Powershell modules

 writemessagemodule.psm1 and calendarexamplemodule.psm1 are meant to extend the knowledge beyond "hello world".
-They show how to include functions in a module and how to call the into execution.
+They show how to include functions in a module and how to call them into execution.